Mollie Tibbetts, University of Iowa student, missing: A timeline of events

 Authorities say they are following "hundreds" of leads.

-However, state police tell Fox News the body was not Tibbetts; investigators planned to release the woman's identity after notifying her family.
+However, state police tell Fox News the body was not Tibbetts; investigators plan to release the woman's identity after notifying her family.

 Aug.
 4

-Wayne Cheney speaks to Fox News -- one day after the FBI went back to his farm to question him in connection with Tibbetts' disappearance.
+Farmer Wayne Cheney speaks to Fox News — one day after the FBI went back to his farm to question him in connection with Tibbetts' disappearance.

-During the interview, Cheney said he would let the FBI search his entire property; he expressed confidence that the bureau wouldn't find anything.
-So far, he said, the FBI has searched his home and parts of his property, and looked through his cellphone.
+During the interview, Cheney says he would let the FBI search his entire property; he expressed confidence the bureau wouldn't find anything.
+So far, the FBI has searched his home and parts of his property, and looked through his cellphone.

-He also told Fox News he has never seen Tibbetts before, because he doesn't venture into Brooklyn, Iowa, where she lives, several miles from his home.
+He also claims he's never seen Tibbetts before, because he doesn't venture into Brooklyn, where she lives.

 Aug.
 3